Open-CMSIS-Pack/cmsis-toolbox/docs/CubeMX.md

 An example project created with CubeMX can be found in [**csolution-examples/CubeMX**](https://github.com/Open-CMSIS-Pack/csolution-examples/tree/main/CubeMX).

->**Notes:**
->
+!!!
+Note
-> - If a board is specified in the *csolution project*, CubeMX pre-configures the device peripherals with sensible settings for the evaluation board.
+    - If a board is specified in the *csolution project*, CubeMX pre-configures the device peripherals with sensible settings for the evaluation board.
 The user may change these settings using the CubeMX dialogs.
-> - If a device is specified, the user need to configure the peripherals manually using CubeMX dialogs.
+    - If a device is specified, the user need to configure the peripherals manually using CubeMX dialogs.

 ## Simple Project

 Below is a simple project that just adds the CubeMX generated components.

->**Note:**
->
+!!!
+Tip
-> The packs required for boards and devices are listed on [www.keil.arm.com/boards](https://www.keil.arm.com/boards/) and [www.keil.arm.com/devices](https://www.keil.arm.com/devices/).
+    The packs required for boards and devices are listed on [www.keil.arm.com/boards](https://www.keil.arm.com/boards/) and [www.keil.arm.com/devices](https://www.keil.arm.com/devices/).

 **File: `CubeMX.csolution.yml`**